MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/high-availability-support-for-in-memory-oltp-databases.md

 ### Considerations

-- Disk-based tables will not have parallel redo enabled if a database in an availability group is also memory optimized.
+- In SQL Server 2016 and 2017, disk-based tables will not have parallel redo enabled if a database in an availability group is also memory optimized.
+SQL Server 2019 introduced parallel redo for memory optimized availability group databases.

 ## Failover Clustering Instance (FCI) and In-Memory OLTP Databases
  To achieve high-availability in a shared-storage configuration, you can set up failover clustering on instances with one or more database with memory-optimized tables.
 You need to consider the following factors as part of setting up an FCI.